dannykogan/applebees-airbnb/README.md

 ## What I learned

 Turns out you can spin up a convincing, production-quality mockup site faster than ever with AI-assisted development.
-This was a reminder that the bottleneck for ideas like this is no longer execution — it's just having the idea.
+This was a reminder that the bottleneck for ideas like this is no longer execution, it's just having the idea.
 Concept to live site in an afternoon, custom domain included.

 ---